ChanwO-o/FabFlix/README.md

 ```

 4 ) View app on browser: visit localhost:8080 to view running app in your browser.

+## Installation - Android

+1 ) Transfer .apk file to your physical device

+2 ) Launch .apk file.
+Give permission to install from external sources

 ## Substring matching design